Skip to main content

 What are Workflows?

 Workflows in Cyberwave let you create automated sequences of robot operations.
 Connect nodes visually to build complex behaviors without writing procedural code.
+Workflows can execute in two environments:

 Workflow Components